ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Is Node.js Single-Threaded or Multi-Threaded?
-Let’s End the Debate. - <a href="https://medium.com/@letnaturebe2/is-node-js-single-threaded-or-multi-threaded-lets-end-the-debate-738d9d937015?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing Effective API Rate Limiting and Throttling in Node.js - <a href="https://javascript.plainenglish.io/implementing-effective-api-rate-limiting-and-throttling-in-node-js-4753c0321785?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `letnaturebe`**
+✍️ **posted by `Aryan Garg`**

-<blockquote>You’ll often see articles claiming, “Node.js is multi-threaded.”
+<blockquote>The art of keeping APIs resilient: balancing bursts, stopping abuse, and ensuring fairness in Node.js apps.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-How I Created the Bolt Driver API SDK: A Step-by-Step Technical Walkthrough - <a href="https://threatvector.medium.com/how-i-created-the-bolt-driver-api-sdk-a-step-by-step-technical-walkthrough-585b07f2fa95?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to create AI-Powered Log Monitoring: Detecting Anomalies in Node.js Systems - <a href="https://blog.gopenai.com/how-to-create-ai-powered-log-monitoring-detecting-anomalies-in-node-js-systems-277d58d3961d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ThreatVector`**
+✍️ **posted by `Somendradev`**

-<blockquote>Project Name: bolt-driver-api
-GitHub Repository: syrex1013/bolt-driver-api-sdk
-Author: Adrian Dacka (@syrex1013)
+<blockquote>Logs are the heartbeat of your Node.js applications.
+They tell you when things are healthy — or when something is about to break.
+But…
-Continue reading on Medium »</blockquote>
+Continue reading on GoPenAI »</blockquote>

 <h3>3.
-JavaScript Module Systems Evolution: From CommonJS to ES Modules and Beyond - <a href="https://navanathjadhav.medium.com/javascript-module-systems-evolution-from-commonjs-to-es-modules-and-beyond-d9da2a3a4405?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Spring Boot vs Node.js: Why Your Choice Says Everything About You as a Developer - <a href="https://javascript.plainenglish.io/spring-boot-vs-node-js-why-your-choice-says-everything-about-you-as-a-developer-4946e081f148?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Navanath Jadhav`**
+✍️ **posted by `Devrim Ozcay`**

-<blockquote>JavaScript module systems have transformed dramatically over the past 15 years, evolving from scattered script tags to sophisticated…
+<blockquote>The Technology Stack Choice That Reveals Your Programming Philosophy and Career Trajectory
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Docker Compose Explained: The Easiest Way to Run Multi-Service Apps for Developers - <a href="https://medium.com/@tech.eve27/docker-compose-explained-the-easiest-way-to-run-multi-service-apps-for-developers-3718fcf63f69?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Node.js Backend on AWS EC2 with PM2, Nginx, and SSL (Complete Guide) - <a href="https://medium.com/@muhammad-huzaifa/deploying-a-node-js-backend-on-aws-ec2-with-pm2-nginx-and-ssl-complete-guide-1a97c397b67e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SANDHYA MEHTELE`**
+✍️ **posted by `Muhammad Huzaifa`**

-<blockquote>If you’ve ever worked on a project that needs multiple services say a React frontend, Node.js backend, and a Postgres database you’ve…
+<blockquote>Deploy your Node.js backend on AWS EC2 with PM2, Nginx & SSL.
+Full step-by-step guide to get your API production-ready.
 Continue reading on Medium »</blockquote>

-<h3>5. ️ Advanced Node.js Series (Part 3): Architecture & Design Patterns for Scalable Apps - <a href="https://habtesoft.medium.com/%EF%B8%8F-advanced-node-js-series-part-3-architecture-design-patterns-for-scalable-apps-19c9ae98b7ee?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**

-<blockquote>Writing code that works is easy.
-Writing code that works well at scale, is easy to maintain, and can adapt to future changes — that’s the…
-Continue reading on Medium »</blockquote>

-<h3>6.
-How to Implement Event Sourcing in Node.js with Kafka & CQRS - <a href="https://medium.com/illumination/how-to-implement-event-sourcing-in-node-js-with-kafka-cqrs-4a0920adb043?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**

-<blockquote>If you’ve been diving into distributed systems or microservices in Node.js, you’ve probably stumbled across terms like Event Sourcing and…
-Continue reading on ILLUMINATION »</blockquote>

-<h3>7.
-Building an AI-Powered Error Debugger for Node.js Apps - <a href="https://systemweakness.com/building-an-ai-powered-error-debugger-for-node-js-apps-45bad5ea7652?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**

-<blockquote>Debugging errors is part of every developer’s life.
-Sometimes, though, an error message isn’t enough.
-You dig through logs, search Stack…
-Continue reading on System Weakness »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Initial Guide: Understanding Frameworks and When to Use Them - <a href="https://medium.com/@cgiovanne45/when-to-use-a-framework-a-practical-guide-f2d0ee4fa091?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From $20 Bug Fixes to $10k SaaS: My JavaScript Money Journey - <a href="https://javascript.plainenglish.io/from-20-bug-fixes-to-10k-saas-my-javascript-money-journey-6b2c39b547da?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovanne Colli`**
+✍️ **posted by `Zeeshan Safdar`**

-<blockquote>1st.
-To start, you’ll need at least some basic knowledge of web development.
-If you don’t have that yet, I recommend checking out a…
+<blockquote>How I Turned Browser Tricks into Full-Stack Income
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Best Way to Run Puppeteer Online: Solutions Compared - <a href="https://leapcell.medium.com/best-way-to-run-puppeteer-online-solutions-compared-75b543ffdd90?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DSA Lecture 45 : Insertion in Doubly Linked List For Head & Tail - <a href="https://medium.com/coding-nexus/dsa-lecture-45-insertion-in-doubly-linked-list-for-head-tail-85b319041b8e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leapcell`**
+✍️ **posted by `YogiCode`**

-<blockquote>This article compares deploying Puppeteer on serverless platforms Leapcell, AWS Lambda, and Cloudflare.
-It analyzes their pros and cons…
+<blockquote>Step by step guide with code and visuals.
-Continue reading on Medium »</blockquote>
+Continue reading on Coding Nexus »</blockquote>

 <h3>3.
-Naručite Francuski Pasoš Putem Interneta
-Kupite originalni biometrijski francuski pasoš sa modelom… - <a href="https://medium.com/@freightlogistics943/naru%C4%8Dite-francuski-paso%C5%A1-putem-interneta-kupite-originalni-biometrijski-francuski-paso%C5%A1-sa-modelom-9a2551abde82?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Full Website in 30 Seconds (And You Can Too) — OpenLovable’s Mind-Blowing No-Code… - <a href="https://medium.com/synthetic-futures/i-built-a-full-website-in-30-seconds-and-you-can-too-openlovables-mind-blowing-no-code-7105a2dbd172?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `freight logistics`**
+✍️ **posted by `Andy Nguyen`**

-<blockquote>Prednosti francuskog pasoša
+<blockquote>I just cloned the entire Firecrawl website in under 30 seconds.
+The AI scraped it, analyzed the structure, and rebuilt it with React…
-Svaki francuski državljanin je i državljanin Evropske unije.
-Pasoš, zajedno sa nacionalnom ličnom kartom… Continue reading on Medium »</blockquote>
+Continue reading on Synthetic Futures »</blockquote>

 <h3>4.
-‘Career Opportunities In BlockChain” What You Need to know - <a href="https://medium.com/@onyenagubopeter/career-opportunities-in-blockchain-what-you-need-to-know-91bf03657f57?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Peter Onyenagubo`**

-<blockquote>Don't Let this Opportunity Pass you By.
-Take Action NOW.
-Continue reading on Medium »</blockquote>

-<h3>5.
-Bestil Fransk Pas Online
-Køb originalt biometrisk fransk pas med RFID-chip model 2021 år. - <a href="https://medium.com/@freightlogistics943/bestil-fransk-pas-online-k%C3%B8b-originalt-biometrisk-fransk-pas-med-rfid-chip-model-2021-%C3%A5r-85dd53562e2a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `freight logistics`**

-<blockquote>Fordele ved det franske pas
-Enhver fransk statsborger er også statsborger i Den Europæiske Union.
-Passet sammen med det nationale… Continue reading on Medium »</blockquote>

-<h3>6.
-Solicitar Pasaporte Francés en Línea
-Compre pasaporte francés biométrico original con chip RFID… - <a href="https://medium.com/@onehundredd94/solicitar-pasaporte-franc%C3%A9s-en-l%C3%ADnea-compre-pasaporte-franc%C3%A9s-biom%C3%A9trico-original-con-chip-rfid-03eb525fac0a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Botnation AI Is Changing the Way Businesses Use Chatbots in 2025 - <a href="https://medium.com/@HostGrowth/how-botnation-ai-is-changing-the-way-businesses-use-chatbots-in-2025-0d8a039e49aa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onehundredd`**

-<blockquote>Beneficios del pasaporte francés
-Todo ciudadano francés es también ciudadano de la Unión Europea.
-El pasaporte, junto con el documento… Continue reading on Medium »</blockquote>

-<h3>7.
-Why Our Latest Neon Light Logo Design Shows What Makes Nina Creative Designs Different - <a href="https://medium.com/@sonnylparker/why-our-latest-neon-light-logo-design-shows-what-makes-nina-creative-designs-different-9c940918f883?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sonny Parker`**
+✍️ **posted by `HostGrowth`**

-<blockquote>When passion meets purpose, extraordinary design happens.
+<blockquote>In the fast-changing world of digital marketing and customer support, businesses are always looking for smarter tools to connect with…
 Continue reading on Medium »</blockquote>

 <br/>